A Beautiful Foreshadowing: From Isaac to Jesus

 And by His stripes, we are healed!

 When I go back to my hometown, I will take a peek at this church, and I know I will never look at that painting the same way again.
 For I will be looking at it through a different lens.
-A new set of eyes from when I was born again.
-Looking through the eyes of Grace.
-Looking through the Person of my LORD Jesus Christ.
+The lens of Grace.
+The Person of my LORD Jesus Christ.